Is 6 Hours of Sleep Enough?

 Recommended Hours of Sleep by Age

-Research shows that most adults need seven to nine hours of sleep per 24-hour period.
-Teens need at least 8 to 10 hours, while children need more sleep of varying amounts that depend on their age.
-Older adults require seven to eight hours of sleep per 24-hour period.
+Research shows that most adults need at least seven hours of sleep per 24-hour period.
+Exact sleep needs may vary from person to person, although the majority of people are believed to require amounts of sleep that fall within the recommended ranges.
+For example, teens need at least 8 to 10 hours, while children need more sleep of varying amounts that depend on their age.

 Researchers believe that genetics play a role in a person’s ability to handle short sleep.
 One way to gauge sleep needs is by observing when the body wakes up naturally, without an alarm clock.
 Also, if a person does not feel tired during the day, they may be obtaining enough sleep for their body.